 Open Enrollment has become a more complex process due to emerging technology and the need to expand information beyond just providing brochures.
 Employers provide training sessions, online apps, and additional resources via phone or virtual meetings that employees can use to their benefit.

 One recommendation for effective enrollment is already ingrained in Hispanics by including family in the decision making.
 Hispanics are more likely to include the family before making important decisions, which means that information needs to be accessible to take home and often presented to different generations.
 According to research, 61% of first generation Hispanics report themselves having Spanish as their predominant language.
 This number greatly declines with second generation Hispanics, although more than 50% consider themselves bilingual.
-By translating healthcare and enrollment materials in Spanish, there is a greater chance for acceptance and awareness for the whole family in making decisions about complex healthcare concepts.
+By translating open enrollment materials for Spanish speakers, there is a greater chance for acceptance and awareness for the whole family in making decisions about complex healthcare concepts.

 Consistency is also important, not only across multiple platforms (print, online, in-person), but also from Open Enrollment awareness training, signing up to actually using the insurance products.
 Complex terminology and foreign healthcare concepts increase the likelihood that enrollment information is skimmed over or misunderstood.
 High quality Spanish enrollment communications can help to not only increase the awareness of these concepts, but it can also help to build trust early on.